silverjosh90/hotGifFire/README.md

 * Copy your API Token

 # Which url do I use for the 'Jenkins Url'?
-The Url needed should only be the domain name and path to your project folder on Jenkins
+The Url should be the domain name and path to your project folder on Jenkins
 * Example:
 ```
 jenkins-0.cf.nonprod-mpn.ro11.allstate.com/job/IS-Alfred/